crypto101/book/src/stream-ciphers.rst

    secure cryptosystems.

 Mallory wants to figure out what Alice's record says.
-For simplicity's sake, lets say there is only one ciphertext block.
+For simplicity's sake, let's say there is only one ciphertext block.
 This means Alice's ciphertext consists of an IV and one ciphertext block.

 Mallory can still try to use the application as a normal user, meaning